How to Sharpen Wood Turning Tools by Hand

 If they’re only slightly dull, you can start with a medium or fine grit.

-See also How to Make a Dovetail Joint With Hand Tools
+See also How to Use a Hand Rivet Nut Tool

 And finally, consider your own preferences.
 Some people prefer to use very fine grits for all their sharpening needs, while others find that coarser grits work better for them.